Genesis 46:3

 presented himself unto him; and he fell on his neck, and wept on his neck a

-Joseph, Now let me die, since I have seen thy face, because thou art yet alive.
+said unto Joseph, Now let me die, since I have seen thy face, because thou art

-in the land of Canaan, are come unto me; And the men are shepherds, for their
+house, which were in the land of Canaan, are come unto me; And the men are

 Joseph made sure that his family members would be